Tummy Tuck

 There are different tummy tuck options that your surgeon might recommend to help you reach your goals.
 Types of abdominoplasties may include:

-Tummy tucks are often combined with liposuction for better overall body contouring.
-This combination is especially effective in areas like the flanks, hips, and thighs.
-Together, these procedures enhance the aesthetic results, providing a more balanced appearance.
+Often, doctors combine a tummy tuck with liposuction for better results.
+This works well in areas like the flanks, hips, and thighs.
+Together, these procedures create a more balanced and sculpted look.

 – Redrapes skin for a toned appearance.